Table Of Contents_

 WHY IT’S A TOP PICK: The true wireless earphone, which has absolutely no wires and is sport-ready.

 Fortunately, that’s not all the Dash have going for them.
 They are not just sweatproof but carry a waterproof rating (submersion up to 1 meter).
 Bragi developed a complementing app, which allows the headphone to capture fitness data, like steps, distance, and activity duration.
-The Dash even pack a heart rate monitor.
+The Dash even packs a heart rate monitor.
 The earpieces have touch-enabled surfaces for control to play/pause, switch tracks, or answer/end phone calls.

 Each earpiece carries a 100mAh battery, said to provide 3-4 hours of playback, which isn’t too spectacular.
 Although, the portable charging case can serve as an external battery pack for up to five full charges.
 The tiny balanced amateur audio drivers surprisingly pack quite a punch, with detailed highs and solid bass.
 However, the Bluetooth range leaves to be desired.